tchak/coldwired/README.md

 ## Usage

 In order to use this router you need to generate (or write) a JSON array of all the routes exposed by your server.
-You should add `_loader: true` to `GET` only routes and `_action: true` to any route that you expect to handle any other HTTP methods.
+You must add `method` to route handles in order for router to register loaders and actions.
 No nested routing for now – we might explore the possibility later but it will require a much more involved server.
 All the requests to your server will have a header `x-remix: true`.
 In order for redirects to work properly you must respond with a `204` and a `x-remix-redirect: <url>` header instead of the usual `30*` and a `location: <url>` header.

 ```ts
 import { createBrowserTurboRouter, RouteObject } from 'remix-router-turbo';